kivy/kivy/doc/sources/contribute.rst

        styleguide by executing 'make hook' in your clone.
 This will run our styleguide check whenever you do a commit, and if there are violations in the parts that you changed, your commit will be aborted.
 Fix & retry.
+    #.
+Set up the `PYTHONPATH environment variable <http://docs.python.org/tutorial/modules.html#the-module-search-path>`_
+       to point at your clone.
+       This way you don't have to install (``setup.py install``) after every tine modification.
+Python will instead import Kivy from your clone.

 Now, whenever you want to create a patch, you follow the following steps: